Oregon Hops and Brewing Archives: Methods

 OHBA is a community archive, and its collections come from donations.
 These donations include a variety of items, from beer lists and promotional posters to business records and photographs.
 Digitized collections also make up a portion of OHBA, whether it be the collections themselves or publications about hops and brewing.
 Community archiving makes up a large part of OHBA and works to keep the archive local to the Pacific Northwest.
 Archivists work with these local hops and brewing communities to document their work and experiences.
 Materials of interest include technical and legal documents, press releases, marketing materials, recipes, as well as practice and production methods.
 Additional collecting items include information related to figures in the brewing industry such as biographical information, and OHBA conducts many oral history interviews with members of the local hops and brewing community.

 Hops and Brewing Publications and Newsletters

 Various Hops and Brewing Publications and Newsletters are all housed within the OHBA archives and Oregon State University Library and cover a span from 1895 to present.
 The contents range from notable brewing publications, to technical information and reputable books on the subject.
-Some notable highlights from the Brewing Publication Collections include All About Beer (issues from 1979–2014), Oregon Beer Growler (issued from 2010–present), and American Brewer (issues from 1957–2013).
-OHBA also houses hop publications, which vary from the Oregon Hop Grower and The Pacific Hop Grower (issues from 1933–1940) to The Hopper (issues from 1945–1954).
+Some notable highlights from the Brewing Publication Collections include All About Beer (issues from 1979 to 2014), Oregon Beer Growler (issued from 2010–present), and American Brewer (issues from 1957 to 2013).
+OHBA also houses hop publications, which vary from the Oregon Hop Grower and The Pacific Hop Grower (issues from 1933 to 1940) to The Hopper (issues from 1945 to 1954).